intelliware-coe-microservices/moleculer-petstore-lab/modules/rest-and-event-handling.md

 Add validation of the parameters and payload of the POST using the Fastest Validator library.
 See [https://moleculer.services/docs/0.14/validating.html](https://moleculer.services/docs/0.14/validating.html) for details.

+Note that for the petId in the getPet endpoint you will need to define it as a string in the validation schema rather than a number.
+The same applies to the orderId in the getOrder endpoint.

 ## Event Handling
 In the real world there are events that are propagated to other services asynchronously based on a user action or some background process.